Dec 7-8, 2017 — Child Advocacy Center of Sedgwick County, Wichita —- Registration/Materials/Lodging: FREE

 Who May Attend: Licensed clinicians or those currently under licensure supervision & currently working with families referred from a Kansas Child Advocacy Center.
+Attendees must register through their local CAC.

 CEUs: Certificates of attendance will be available that include necessary information for the BSRB.
 (BSRB only pre-approves CEU courses for Social Workers at this time)